December 3, 2015

 MSM are particularly at risk for several reasons:

 Let's face it -- teens are having sex.
 In the US, nearly one-half of high school girls say they have had sexual intercourse, yet only slightly more than one in ten (13 percent) of them have ever been tested for HIV.
 One of the most common ways HIV is passed among teens is through unprotected sex.
 Teens are less likely to use a condom during vaginal or anal intercourse than sexually active adults.
 Among sexually active US high school students, only about two out of every five used a condom the last time they had sex.
 This is a key factor in why so many new HIV infections occur among youth and young adults.

-Not using condoms also puts teens at risk for other sexually transmitted diseases (STDs).
+Not using condoms also puts teens at risk for other sexually transmitted diseases or infections (STDs or STIs).
 In fact, one in every four STDs each year occurs among teens.
 This is especially concerning because the presence of an STD greatly increases a person's chances of getting or passing on HIV.
-People who have an STD such as syphilis, genital herpes, chlamydia, or gonorrhea are at greater risk for getting HIV during sex with HIV+ partners.
+People who have an STD such as syphilis, genital herpes, chlamydia, or gonorrhea are at greater risk for getting HIV during sex with partners living with HIV.
 Regularly using condoms significantly reduces the chances of getting STDs.

 Unlike young men, the vast majority of young women get HIV through heterosexual sex (sex between a male and female).
 Young black women ages 13 to 24 accounted for almost six in ten new HIV infections among US teens and young adults in 2010.

 Certain factors may put young women at higher risk for sexually transmitted HIV: